 - Genetics.
 People with certain genes have a higher risk for developing rheumatoid arthritis.

 Rheumatoid arthritis nodules don’t always require treatment.
-However, if they cause pain or restrict movement, your doctor may recommend treatments.
+But if they cause pain or restrict movement, your doctor may recommend treatments.

 Taking medications known as disease-modifying antirheumatic drugs (DMARDs) may help to reduce the size of some rheumatoid nodules.